ThomasNJordan/SSHoney/README.md

-# SSHoney - A HoneyPot 🍯 written in C
+# SSHoney - A SSH Honeypot 🍯 written in C

 A simple C based honeypot that captures a SSH connection and alerts the host that someone tried to access the server.